fabriziogiordano/policy/terms-of-service.md

 12. Third Party Copyrights and Other Rights
 -------------------------------------------

 Vimeo respects the intellectual property rights of others.
 If you believe that your copyright has been infringed, please send us a notice as set forth in our [Copyright and DMCA Policy](/dmca), which is incorporated into this Agreement.
-For other intellectual property claims, please send us a notice at [legal@vimeo.com](mailto:legal@vimeo.com).
+For other intellectual property claims, please send us a notice at legal[at]vimeo[dot]com.

 13. Disclaimers
 ---------------